faisalm29/contentful-nextjs-blog-template/README.md

-# A Server Side Dendered Blog Template Using Next.js and Contentful
+# A Server Side Rendered Blog Template Using Next.js and Contentful

 You can deploy your own by cloning this repository and add your own pages and features.